 Running through the whole weekend are some important objectives that we try to achieve.
 We believe that the Weekend should be a safe place where we can ask stupid questions, where doubts can be voiced and experiences shared without judgement or criticism.
 The event should be inclusive, embracing all ages, all backgrounds, all views, all characters.
 The event should be practical, equipping us to live more spiritual lives as individuals, but also better able to contribute to our local church and to the Christadelphian community at large.
 The event should be bottom-up, driven and shaped by what attendees want to discuss and do.
 Above all, we believe that the weekend should be Christ-centred as we try to come closer to our Father and his Son.

 If you are able to arrive early enough, there will be dinner at 7.30pm before the Welcome Service starts at 9pm.
 By the end of the evening, the pressures of the week will feel a little further away and we should be ready to enjoy the weekend ahead.

 Saturday morning starts bright and early with Morning Praise, before breakfast.
 The rest of the day is spent in workshops, drinking coffee, chatting and eating.
 This is an action packed weekend… there’s no time to stand and stare!
 Attendees take part in two half-day workshops – click here for more details.
-After dinner, the evening is a more relaxed mix of music, praise, discussion and barn dancing.
+After dinner, the evening is a more relaxed mix of music, praise, discussion and simple chatter.